AI for Code · A senior engineering team on standby

 Test Coverage Backfill

-Point Claude Code at your weakest-tested files.
+Point the coding agent at your weakest-tested files.
 Coverage climbs 30-50 points in a week.
 Anthropic data: generated test suites achieve 80-95% coverage vs 40-60% manual.

 • Weak files found